Izheil/Development-resources/README.md

 ### Code related
 - [Developer toolbox](https://developertoolbox.app/) -> Programmer tools like UUID generator, JSON to yaml converter, Base64 encoder/decoder, space and tab remover...
 Similar to IT-Tools web, but with a few less tools.
 - [IT-tools](https://it-tools.tech/) -> Web with a few tools commonly used in programming, like UUID generator, token generator, Base 64 encoder/decoder, JSON to YAML converter, JSON diff, Regex tester, ASCII art generator, List of http status, RSA, AES, among others.
+- [Utils for dev](https://utilsfor.dev/) -> Similar to IT-tools, has multiple developer tools.
 - [Program language translator](https://translate-programming-language.nabettu.com/) -> Translates fragments of code from one programming language to another.
 - [Regex generator](https://regex-generator.olafneumann.org/?sampleText=%7B%22thisIsATest%22%3A%20%22thisIsATestValue%22%7D&flags=i) -> Web that allows you to generate regex code from segments of sample text you input in it.
 - [Regex101](https://regex101.com/) -> Web that allows you to test your regex against strings, and has some guides on how to generate regex for certain things.